How Do New Student Organizations Register?

 When students travel, the same alcohol policies apply as they would for on-campus events.

 Student organizations are asked about their interaction with minors in the student organization registration process.
-If a student organization begins to work with minors, the executive board and advisor should implement this change into the constitution.
-In order to be in compliance with University policy, student organization leaders coordinating programs and/or events involving minors will need to complete the training module, Protection of Minors 101.
+If a student organization begins to work with minors, the executive board and adviser should implement this change into the constitution.
+In order to be in compliance with University policy, student organization leaders coordinating programs and/or events involving minors will need to complete the training module, Protection of Minors 101 or the renewal.
 In addition, all events must be registered in Anchor Link.
 If there is supervision from a third party (i.e. tutoring students at a local school), student organization members will just need to complete the training module.
 However, if there is not supervision from a third party, all student organization members will need to complete the training module and a background check.
 Please reach out to Studentorganizations@vanderbilt.edu for further questions.

 Students cannot use a P-card to pay for Uber or Lyft because a personal account is required to pay for these services.
 However, students can be reimbursed if this type of service is approved by their organization.
 Students will need to keep the receipt and fill out a check request form.